dh107/dh107.github.io/_pages/about.md

 * Modeling and comparing life cycle GHG emissions and decarbonization pathways for light-duty vehicle fleets in US, China and UK (University of Toronto)
 * Developing OpenPit-AI: an AI-powered fleet management system for emission reduction in mining operations (Queen's University)
 * Investigating relationship between electrification and low carbon transitions of cities (Queen's University)
-* Leading the development of Carbon Monitor-Cities: the first near-real-time daily CO2 emission dataset for cities worldwide (Tsinghua University)
+* Leading the development of Carbon Monitor-Cities: near-real-time daily CO2 emission dataset for cities worldwide (Tsinghua University)
 * Leading a project on city-level carbon neutrality in collaboration with Alibaba Cloud
 * Developing a ground penetrating radar data processing software for DOE (Texas A&M University)
 * Studying climate-glacier dynamics using numerical simulations (Texas A&M University)